Scientific Sessions

 Discussant, Eduardo Pontual Ribeiro (IE-UFRJ (former CADE Commissioner))

-Fatjon Kaja — University of Amsterdam
+Fatjon Kaja — Goethe University Frankfurt

 Discussant, Sergio Mittlaender (Max Planck / FGV Direito SP)